 The Maryland Judiciary has made two changes to the Maryland Rules to help ensure access to the courts for people with limited proficiency in English or who need an accommodation under the Americans with Disabilities Act (ADA).
 Read more .

-Effective Monday, August 3, 2015, mandatory e-filing for criminal and traffic pleadings begins for all attorneys in Maryland who are filing in Anne Arundel County.
+Effective Monday, August 3, 2015, mandatory e-filing for criminal and traffic pleadings began for all attorneys in Maryland who are filing in Anne Arundel County.
 (Mandatory e-filing by attorneys in non-criminal pleadings in Anne Arundel County has been in effect since October 14, 2014.)

 Notices, Schedules and Updates